 On June 6, 2018, more than 300 phenomenal Black women answered the call for Unity and gathered on the steps of the Tennessee State Capitol to send a message: our votes will not be denied, overlooked, or taken for granted.

-In 2018, we hosted several conversations with Black women about what we bring to the table when it comes to leadership, politics, business, our relationships, and our families.
+Throughout 2018, we hosted several conversations with Black women about what we bring to the table when it comes to leadership, politics, business, our relationships, and our families.
 One thing held and continues to hold true: we are magical.

-That’s why have Black Women for Tennessee, a statewide nonpartisan effort to unite all the Black-women-led and women-led organizations across the state to register voters, inform voters, and get voters to the polls.
+That’s why we have Black Women for Tennessee, a statewide nonpartisan effort to unite all the Black-women-led and women-led organizations across the state to register voters, inform voters, and get voters to the polls.

 We invite you to be a part of the hyper-local grassroots, grass top, and coalition-building work of The Equity Alliance to ensure minority voices are heard on Election Day.
-Our mission is to laser-focused on ensuring communities of color have access to the ballot box.
+Our mission is laser-focused on ensuring communities of color have access to the ballot box.
 As a voting bloc that consistently votes in large numbers, we strongly believe that Black women can and will make a collective impact in Tennessee.

-It’s time for Tennessee to #BetOnBlackWomen.
+It’s time for Tennessee to #BetOnBlackWomen and get with #BlackWomenForTN.

 Join our Facebook Group